 PTSD may actually be associated with an increased risk of obstetrical complications.
 As with any form of untreated depression or anxiety, the baby as well as the mother is at risk.
 All the more reason, then, for clinicians to be vigilant in looking for symptoms of PTSD in their clients, looking for any history of molestation, abuse or violence, as well as any symptoms that the women may be experiencing or have experienced in the past.

-Do you have a Veronica or a Delia who might benefit from hearing this track?
+Do you have a Veronica or a Delia who might benefit from hearing this section?

-On the next track, we will discuss Eating Disorders and Postpartum.
+In the next section, we will discuss Eating Disorders and Postpartum.
 This will include pregnancy and the course of the eating disorder and the eating disorder and the baby.

 Online Continuing Education QUESTION 11